risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-index.md

 ### How to decide which columns to be included?

-By default, RisingWave creates an index that includes all columns of a table or materialized view if you omit the `INCLUDE` clause.
+By default, RisingWave creates an index that includes all columns of a table or a materialized view if you omit the `INCLUDE` clause.
 This differs from the standard PostgreSQL.
 Why?
 RisingWave's design as a cloud-native streaming database includes several key differences from PostgreSQL, including the use of anobject store for more cost-effective storage and the desire to make index creation as simple as possible for users who are not experienced with database systems.
 By including all columns, RisingWave ensures that an index will cover all of the columns touched by a query and eliminate the need for a primary table lookup, which can be slower in a cloud environment due to network communication.
 However, RisingWave still provides the option to include only specific columns using the `INCLUDE` clause for users who wish to do so.

 For example: